katieprogrammes/COMP3015-CW1/README.md

 - Operating System: Windows 64-bit
 - OpenGL Version 4.6

+The project was developed and tested entirely on this configuration.

 ## How the Prototype Works

 This prototype demonstrates a custom Blinn–Phong shading model implemented in GLSL, applied to two textured 3D models inside a fog‑based environment.
 The scene includes a cube‑mapped skybox, distance fog, rim lighting, and a rotating camera.
 Fog can be toggled on/off using the F key, and camera rotation can be toggled on/off with the space bar.

-The camera loads in to a foggy plain, only to see 5 zombies up ahead.
-When the camera turns to show your possible escape route, something is blocking the way!
+When the program starts, the camera loads into a fog‑covered plain.
+Ahead, five zombies stand partially obscured by distance fog.
+As the camera rotates, the player sees that their escape route is blocked by another figure, reinforcing the eerie tone of the scene.

 The scene is rendered using two shader programs:
 - "basic_uniform" - used for all 3D models
 - "skybox" - used for the skybox

+The Key Features are:

-Lighting is implemented using a single Blinn–Phong light with ambient, diffuse, and specular components.
+- Blinn–Phong lighting with ambient, diffuse, and specular components
-Rim lighting is added to emphasise silhouettes and further emphasise the moody atmosphere.
+- Rim lighting to emphasise silhouettes and enhance the moody atmosphere

-Fog blends object colour with a fog colour based on distance from the camera.
-The fog can be toggled on/off using the F key.
+- Distance fog, blending object colour with a fog colour based on camera distance
+- Cube‑mapped skybox surrounding the scene
+- Camera rotation, which can be toggled on/off
+- Fog toggle, allowing the user to compare fogged vs. unfogged rendering

+The Controls are:
+- Space bar: Toggles automatic camera rotation
+- F key: Toggles fog on and off
+- ESC: Exits the program

 ## Code Structure

-scenebasic_uniform.cpp is where the main scene logic is and includes rendering of the objects and textures, camera movement, fog toggle, and model transforms.
+scenebasic_uniform.cpp
+This is the core of the project.
+It handles:
+- Loading and drawing the models
+- Applying textures
+- Updating the camera
+- Fog toggling
+- Model transformations
+- Lighting setup
+- Passing uniforms to shaders

-basic_uniform.vert / basic_uniform.frag are the vertex and fragment shaders for all 3D models.
-They also contains Blinn–Phong shading, rim lighting, and fog for the models.
+basic_uniform.vert / basic_uniform.frag
+These are the vertex and fragment shaders for all 3D models and contain:
+- Blinn–Phong shading
+- Rim lighting
+- Fog for the models

 skybox.vert / skybox.frag are the vertex and fragment shaders for the cube mapped skybox and also contain the general scene fog.